brmccrary/nuvo_simple/README.md

 ## Known issues:

-Warning in the logs from Home Assistant: "Detected blocking call to sleep inside the event loop."
-I know this is due to the fact the serial port is used, but have not researched in further.
-In my experience this does not cause any problems, and the switches usually will be toggled very litte.

 Paging service turns on the last played zone for a small amount of time.
 The Nuvo does not allow source changes when powered down, and even when powering on, will not accept a source change for a very short amount of time.
 Therefore, if the last zone playing was zone 1, for example, and your paging zone is 6, zone 1 will play for a fraction of a second when the Paging on service is called until the Nuvo can be switched to the paging zone.
 I don't see a way around this.

 Keypad lock does not know if the keypad is locked upon startup as there is no way to query the current status from the Nuvo.

-The Simplese is untested but I expect it to work except the bass and treble controls may not.
-There is conflicting information in every protocol guide I've seen so someone that owns one will need to send a debug log if it does not work.

 ## Connecting to the Nuvo:
 Connection to the Nuvo is by an RS232 serial port from the host running Home Assistant to the amplifier's serial port, either by using a USB to RS232 converter, or by using a RS232 port directly on the host.
 If using a USB to RS232 converter, I would recommend using the full name instead of "/dev/ttyUSB0" as if you have more than one serial port that device can change.
 You can find the full name by looking in /dev/serial/by-id.
 For instance, "/dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller_D-if00-port0".